tlspuffin/async-opcua/docs/design.md

 ## Types

 OPC UA defines a lot of types.
 Some of those correspond to Rust primitives while others are types, structures or enums which are used by the protocol.
-All types are defined in the [`opcua-types`](../types) crate.
+All types are defined in the [`opcua-types`](../opcua-types) crate.

 All types can be encoded / decoded to a stream according to the opc.tcp:// binary transport.
-They do so by implementing a `BinaryEncodable` trait.
+They do so by implementing a `BinaryEncodable` and `BinaryDecodable` traits.
 The three functions on this trait allow a struct to be deserialized, serialized, or the byte size of it to be calculated.

 Typically encoding will begin with a structure, e.g. `CreateSubscriptionRequest` whose implementation will encode each member in turn.